honey/honey/README.md

 to play well with version control systems and not scare off humans.

 It's an implicitly-typed language that offloads the complexity of the language from the user onto the parser as much as possible.
+Consistency and clarity of intention are favored over being concise and pedantic.

 ## Examples